Bandon Dunes Golf Resort: Tournaments held

-The United States Golf Association has staged eight amateur championship tournaments at Bandon Dunes Golf Resort, the most recent being the 2022 U.S. Junior Amateur.
+The United States Golf Association has staged nine amateur championship tournaments at Bandon Dunes Golf Resort, the most recent being the 2025 U.S. Women's Amateur.

 The USGA first came to Bandon Dunes in 2006, staging the Curtis Cup, a biennial women's amateur team competition between the United States and Great Britain/Ireland.
 The matches took place on the Pacific Dunes course, and the U.S. won 11½ to 6½.

 The next year, 2007, saw the resort host the U.S. Mid-Amateur Golf Championship.
 Bandon Dunes was the primary course for the event, with Bandon Trails used as the second course for the stroke-play portion of the event.

 Bandon Dunes hosted the 2011 U.S. Amateur Public Links and the U.S. Women's Amateur Public Links championship tournaments.
 It was the first time the USGA held the men's and women's Public Links events jointly.
 The tournaments were played on the Old Macdonald and Bandon Trails courses.

-In 2015, the resort hosted the first-ever U.S. Women's Amateur Four-Ball, an event the USGA created to replace the Public Links, which was discontinued.
+In 2015, the resort hosted the first U.S. Women's Amateur Four-Ball, an event the USGA created to replace the Public Links, which was discontinued.
 The event was held on the Pacific Dunes course.

 Bandon Dunes was also the site of the 2019 U.S. Amateur Four-Ball.
-Old Macdonald was the primary course used for the event, with Pacific Dunes also used.
+Old Macdonald's was the primary course used for the event, with Pacific Dunes also used.

-In 2020, the resort hosted the U.S. Amateur Championship for the first time.
+In 2020, the resort hosted the U.S. Amateur for the first time.
 Bandon Dunes was the primary course, with Bandon Trails used as the second course for the stroke-play portion of the event.
 Tyler Strafaci won the tournament, defeating Ollie Osborne in the final match, during which the contestants played through thick fog during the final holes.

 In 2021, the USGA announced that 12 additional championships would be held at the course through 2045 including the 2025 U.S. Women's Amateur, and 2029 Walker Cup.

 In 2022, the resort hosted the U.S. Junior Amateur for the first time.
 Bandon Dunes was the primary course, with Bandon Trails used as the second course for the stroke-play portion of the event.

+In 2025, the resort hosted the U.S. Women's Amateur for the first time, held at Bandon Dunes course.

+Starting in 2010, the resort has hosted an annual Division I collegiate tournament in March called the Bandon Dunes Championship.
+The tournament draws elite college teams from across the country with past champions including Duke, Clemson, Notre Dame, Oregon, and Missouri.
+The resort partnered with Gonzaga University as the host school for the first 11 years of the tournament, but since 2021, the University of Idaho has acted as the host school.
+The 2024 championship was to be played on March 10-12 on Pacific Dunes, but was canceled due to inclement weather.

 Scorecards

+Restaurants

+Bandon Dunes Golf Resort is home to 10 different on-site dining options with varying offerings and availability in addition to in-room dining services.